IlRasp/TaskTracker/README.md

 > Removes a task based on it's id

-Type rm then the task's id to delete it
+Type *'rm'* then the task's id to delete it

+### chtask

+> Changes the description of a task

+Type *'chtask'* then the task's id and the new description you want to replace the old one with